The Ultimate Guide to

 Salvia’s increased visibility also drew the attention of legislators and a hostile media.
 In 2005, Louisiana became the first state to ban the plant for human consumption.

-Between 2006 and 2008, the National Survey on Drug Use and Health (NSDUH) recorded an 83% increase (from 0.7% to 1.3%) in lifetime prevalence of Salvia use.
-In 2015 a nationally representative sample of college students found that Salvia use had fallen from an annual prevalence of 5.8% in 2009 to 1.8% in 2014.
-However, the 2008 NSDUH recorded a higher prevalence of Salvia use among people from lower income families, a group presumably underrepresented in colleges.
-The majority of Salvia users are white, male, 18-25 year olds who reside in cities.
+Between 2006 and 2008, the National Survey on Drug Use and Health (NSDUH) recorded an 83% increase (from 0.7% to 1.3%) in lifetime prevalence of Salvia divinorum use.
+In 2015, a nationally representative sample of college students found that Salvia use had fallen from an annual prevalence of 5.8% in 2009 to 1.8% in 2014.
+However, the 2008 NSDUH recorded a higher prevalence of Salvia use among people from lower-income families, a group presumably underrepresented in colleges.
+The majority of Salvia users are white, male, between the years of 18-25, and reside in cities.

-Salvia is often mistakenly referred to as a legal substitute for marijuana—presumably because it’s green, dried, and typically smoked.
-But the similarities end there.
-Salvia is chemically and subjectively unique.
-It is nothing like marijuana, and it has little in common with any other psychoactive substance.
+Salvia divinorum is often mistakenly referred to as a legal substitute for cannabis—probably because it’s green, dried, and typically smoked.
+But the similarities end there—salvia is chemically and subjectively unique and is nothing like cannabis.
+In fact, it has little in common with any other psychoactive substance.

 “Salvia leads to violent behavior”

-Many dubious news reports have linked suicides and murders to Salvia, in some cases prompting legislators to criminalize the plant.
-There is no evidence to support such a direct link.
-While on high doses, coordinated acts of violence are virtually impossible.
+Many news reports have linked suicides and murders to Salvia divinorum, in some cases prompting legislators to criminalize the plant, but there is no evidence to support such a direct link.
+In fact, high doses make coordinated acts of violence virtually impossible.
 In the longer term, other factors, such as underlying depression, are typically far more likely to blame.

 Nevertheless, as with any psychoactive substance, caution is advised.
 Salvia should be used with care, especially by people with a history of mental health issues or aggressive behavior.
 Adhere to the 6Ss of psychedelic use to minimize any risks and maximize potential benefits.